Core310/FFXIV-Wiki-Fetcher/README.md

 To build the file yourself run `makeFile();` in main.java

 ---
+Use `FindItem.setNumberOfDuplicateItems(int num)` to set the number of duplicate items you want to appear.
+- Use the value `-1`to set to an infinite number.
+- Using the values `0` or `1` will produce no duplicates (then 2 will produce 1 extra duplicate).
+- By default, this value is `-1`.

+For example, searching crayonfish may return four instances of Crayfish.
+Setting the value to -1 will return all four instances, 0 or 1 will produce 1 instance, and 2 would produce 2 instances.

 (Preferred) Use `essentialFindAllClosestAsMap` to find and neatly output the most important item data.
 May result in a large output if input is too vague.

 Outputs: `[Item: Crayfish
 Zone: Central Shrouds
 Coordinates: X:22, Y:21
 Bait Used: Moth Pupa, Mythril Spoon Lure, Honey Worm, Sinking Minnow, Chocobo Fly, Crow Fly, Crayfish Ball, Versatile Lure ]`

 Use `findAllClosestAsMap` to find all closest items and return each item as a key/value pair.
 Keys are headers in the original wiki table.
 Returns a ArrayList<LinkedHashMap<String,String>>.

 Outputs: `[{Item=Lava Toad, Zone=Southern Thanalan, Coordinates=(x13,y31), Extra Information=, Level=50}]`

 Use `findAnyMatching` to search for an item and return a random item by its raw data.
 Returns a String.

 ## Development:
 Contributing is greatly appreciated.